ZigzagSecurity/survival-guide-radare2/heap_overflow.md

 0xf7ffb000 - 0xf7ffc000 - usr     4K s rw- /lib32/ld-2.28.so /lib32/ld-2.28.so
 0xffe13000 - 0xffe34000 - usr   132K s rw- [stack] [stack] ; map.stack_.rw
 ```
 So now we have the libs, the stack and the heap localization.
 We can print our heap to take a closer look.

 ![](https://github.com/ZigzagSecurity/survival-guide-radare2/blob/master/heap_overflow/heap.png)

-We clearly see arguments copied in the heap in to different chuncks and also two chunck that have a 1 or a 2 and the address from where our arguments start.\
+We clearly see arguments copied in the heap in to different chuncks and also two chunck that have a 1 or a 2 and the address from where our arguments start.

+You can also check all different combination of command to have a look at the heap or other sections.
+Like `dmh` and so on, never forget to use the "?" to have some help on your command.

 ## Exploit
 So we have a program that takes 2 arguments and put them on the heap.
 But it uses "strcopy", it's not safe cause there is no limitation on what's copied.\
 We can surely use that to overwrite the heap and have some control on the strcopy.

 Ok let's have a good old buffer overflow !
-Recharge our binary :\
+Recharge our binary :
 ```
 [0xf7e11079]> ood AAAABBBBCCCCDDDDEEEEFFFFGGGGHHHH 00001111222233334444
 Wait event received by different pid 12573